NotAnEvilWaffle/RedditDiscordBot/README.md

 # RedditDiscordBot

+## Pretty sure this no longer works due to Reddit severely limiting who can use their API
+- This repo serves as a copy of the first version of this I did that was specific to a server I once had with friends before I actually knew what git was

 A quick new repo I made for an updated version of the bot without deprecated modules.

 # How to Use